cwchentw/lightweight-cms/content/basic-usage-of-mdcms.md

 $ git push https://github.com/user/mdcms.git
 ```

 Send us a pull request.
 We will review your code, merging it if proper.
-Even your code is not accepted.
-We may still modify mdcms according to your intention.
+Even your code is not accepted, we may still modify mdcms according to your intention.

 If you are busy, send us [an issue](https://github.com/cwchentw/mdcms/issues) instead.